Why Buy Direct?

 Stop paying wholesale margins on factory-priced goods.

-Send me what you're importing.
-I'll show you what it actually costs at factory gate.
+Send us what you're importing.
+We'll show you what it actually costs at factory gate.